 How Luther Burbank Made the Shasta Daisy

-Luther Burbank had a great fondness for the wild oxeye daisies that grew under the elm tree in front of his family home.
-Many years later, the young plant-breeder was inspired to develop these wildflowers for use as garden flowers, and envisioned an ideal daisy: it would have very large pure-white flowers, a long blooming period, and do well both as a cut flower and garden plant.
-In order to achieve his goals he used four different plants.
+As a child in his native Massachusetts, Luther Burbank had a great fondness for the wild daisies that grew under the elm in front of his family home.
+These oxeye daisies had naturalized throughout New England, having been introduced accidentally from England by the Pilgrims.
+The young plant-breeder was inspired to develop these wildflowers for use as garden flowers, and envisioned an ideal daisy: it would have very large pure white flowers, smooth stems, early and persistent blooming, good keeping quality as a cut flower and sturdiness as a garden plant.
+The Shasta daisy is a quadruple hybrid.

 Where to find daisies